nileshpagar/movie-ticket-booking/readme.md

 ## Overview

 The  Cinemas Booking System is designed to facilitate the booking of cinema tickets through a simple and intuitive interface.
-Built with Java and Spring Boot, and managed with Maven, this project encapsulates the core functionalities needed for managing cinema bookings.
+Built with Java(oepnjdk 21) and managed with Maven(3.9.6), this project encapsulates the core functionalities needed for managing cinema bookings.
+Project can rebuilt with jdk 11 or higher and maven 3.6.0 or higher.

 ### Class Diagram